ejanzzenang/myproject-product-restapi-1/README.md

 with open(my_file) as f:
     products = json.load(f)

-# Allow the default route to return a health check
+# allow the default route to return a health check
 @product_module.route('/')
 def health_check():
     return "This a health check.
 Product Management Service is up and running."